Consensys/quorum-examples/README.md

 generate new ones using Geth's `account` tool and the `--generate-keys` option for Constellation (or `-keygen` option for Tessera).

 ## Getting Started
-The 7nodes example can be run in two ways:
+The 7nodes example can be run in three ways:
 1. By running a preconfigured Vagrant environment which comes complete with Quorum, Constellation, Tessera and the 7nodes example (__works on any machine__).
+1. By running [`docker-compose`](https://docs.docker.com/compose/) against a preconfigured [compose file](docker-compose.yml) which starts 7nodes example (__works on any machine__).
-2. By downloading and locally running Quorum, Tessera and the examples (__requires an Ubuntu-based/macOS machine; note that Constellation does not support running locally__)
+1. By downloading and locally running Quorum, Tessera and the examples (__requires an Ubuntu-based/macOS machine; note that Constellation does not support running locally__)

 ### Setting up Vagrant
 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)